April 16, 1977: Montreal Expos earn first win in Olympic Stadium

 Despite suffering through a miserable 55-107 campaign the prior year, the 1977 Montreal Expos approached the coming season with a new sense of optimism.
 Most significantly, the team was finally slated to move into its new ballpark, the massive Olympic Stadium, after spending the first eight years of their existence in tiny Jarry Park, capacity 28,456.

-In addition, the Expos had hired a new manager in Dick Williams, a fiery leader who had already won one pennant with the Boston Red Sox (1967) and three World Series with the Oakland Athletics (1972, 1973, 1974).
+In addition, the Expos had hired a new manager in Dick Williams, a fiery leader who had already won one pennant with the Boston Red Sox (1967) and two World Series with the Oakland Athletics (1972 and 1973).
 On the field, the Expos had significantly bolstered their infield by luring free-agent second baseman Dave Cash away from the NL East champion Philadelphia Phillies and trading for veteran first baseman Tony Perez, a key member of the Cincinnati’s Big Red Machine of 1975-76.
 Finally, the team boasted budding stars in catcher Gary Carter, third baseman Larry Parrish, and outfielders Andre Dawson and Ellis Valentine, all 23 or younger.

 The Expos had begun the season with four games on the road, winning two in Philadelphia, followed by two losses in Pittsburgh.
 On Friday, April 15, the Expos were welcomed home by a sellout crowd of 57,592 for their first game in Olympic Stadium, but lost 7-2 to the Phillies and their ace, former Cy Young Award winner Steve Carlton.